DannyPreye/mortar-studio-express/README.md

-# Mortar Studio Express
+# Ejs Express Boilerplate

-Mortar Studio Express is a modern Express.js starter template using EJS, Bootstrap, and TypeScript.
+Ejs Express Boilerplate is a modern Express.js starter template using EJS, Bootstrap, and TypeScript.
 It features dynamic routing, layout support, and a clean project structure for rapid web development.

 ## Features